P.O. Box 128376 • Nashville TN, 37212 contact@waterwalkerstn.org

 We believe therapeutic programming is essential to promoting and maintaining the health, well-being, and connectedness of students as they explore the world beyond the boundaries of their urban neighborhood.

-Because children who live in poverty are much more likely to have Adverse Childhood Experiences (ACEs) which can have negative, lasting effects, Water Walkers is committed to providing mental health assessments and treatments for the children served.
-We now partner with licensed counselors on a regular basis to provide licensed counselors on a regular basis.
+Unfortunately, children who live in poverty are much more likely to have Adverse Childhood Experiences (ACEs).
+Because ACEs can have negative, lasting effects, Water Walkers is committed to providing mental health assessments and treatments for the children served.
+We partner with licensed counselors on a regular basis to provide weekly, age-based group sessions.
 They work with the kids (and their families) to offer social-emotional support, anger management training, trauma informed care, group counseling, one-on-one counseling, and anxiety and depression relief workshops.

 According to the Centers for Disease Control & Prevention (CDC), strong evidence consistently links low income to ACE exposures.
 Children growing up in impoverished neighborhoods are much more likely to experience ACEs.